FreeRADIUS/wiki.freeradius.org/version4/namespace.md

 Once the `proto_radius_udp` IO module returns the triple of (socket, context, transport), the `proto_radius` main module is responsible for gluing together the state machine and IO pieces.

 ## Gluing it all together.

+The `proto_radius` main module now has all of the information it needs to create a listener.
+It does the following, in pseudo-code

+    for each listen section
+        for each state machine sub-module
+            for each IO sub-module
+                allocate new `fr_transport_t`
+                copy IO `fr_transport_t` to the newly allocated one update the `process` function with the one from the state machine submodule allocate new context = (transport context, allowed packets) insert (sockfd, context, transport) to the scheduler

+Note that the `context` here is one for the `proto_radius` module.
+That context tracks which packets are allowed, and the underlying IO context, among other pieces of information.

+Once all of this work is done, the `proto_radius` main module returns to the server core, and the next virtual server is parsed.